Maximizing data collection

 It’s most important to find an analytics stack and consent manager that fits your use case.
 If that leads to choosing an external consent manager, just make sure you have the resources and expertise to get it properly integrated.

 Some analytics vendors offer a simple consent banner, implemented in a tag manager, as an interim solution.
 Remember that a consent banner isn’t enough to satisfy most data privacy regulations.
-To meet GDPR requirements, you need to offer a clear choice and make it easy to not consent (no reject options hidden deep in menus allowed).
+To meet legal requirements, you need to offer a clear choice and make it easy to not consent (no reject options hidden deep in menus allowed).

 |Does not need an external consent manager to stay compliant